 Help recognize 100 years of service by advocating for the United States Foreign Service Commemorative Coin Act, S.789/H.R.3537

-Background: On March 14, 2023, Senators Van Hollen (D-MD) and Sullivan (R-AK) introduced United States Foreign Service Commemorative Coin Act.
-On May 18th, 2023, Rep. Abigail Spanberger (D-VA) introduced the House companion bill H.R.3537 with a bi-partisan group of co-sponsors.
-TThis budget neutral legislation calls on the Secretary of the Treasury to mint a coin to commemorate the upcoming 100th anniversary of the United States Foreign Service.
+Background: This budget neutral legislation calls on the Secretary of the Treasury to direct the minting of a coin to commemorate the 100th anniversary of the United States Foreign Service.

-In honoring this important centennial, the coin will recognize a century of Foreign Service contributions to American diplomacy, from the passage of the Rogers Act in 1924 to the first entry classes in 1925 to today.
-It will also commemorate the sacrifice made by the 321 of its members who gave their lives while serving, and the many more who continued to serve in the face of a range of dangers.
+Commemorative coins issued and marketed by the U.S. Mint are a tangible way to build public appreciation for diplomacy, highlight the importance of history, and honor public service.
+In honoring this important centennial, the coin will recognize a century of Foreign Service contributions to American security and prosperity, commemorate the sacrifice made by those who gave their lives while serving, and honor the dedication of those who continue to serve in the face of a range of dangers.

 Cosponsors to Date: